inpsyde/objects-hooks-remover/README.md

 _Object Hooks Remover_ is a [Composer](https://getcomposer.org) package, installable via the package name `inpsyde/object-hooks-remover`.

 It has no dependencies, requires **PHP 7.4+**.

+It is tested and guaranteed to with WP 5.9+, but _should_ work, at least, with WP 5.3+ (which is the first version officially supporting PHP 7.4).

 ---